syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 'Load the PDF document

-Dim document As PdfLoadedDocument = New PdfLoadedDocument("Output.pdf", "password")
+Dim document As PdfLoadedDocument = New PdfLoadedDocument("Input.pdf", "password")

 'Accessing the attachments